Frezyx/talker/README.md

 ```

 ### Easy to use
-You can use Talker instance everywhere in your app
+You can use Talker instance everywhere in your app <br>
-A simple and concise syntax will help you with this
+Simple and concise syntax will help you with this

 ```dart